rhys117/slack-time-bot/Development Process.md

 Considering this is a simple application that only needs to respond to a HTTP POST request I concluded that a simple ruby sinatra web application would be suitable for this task.

+I then planned to use the following tools
+- Ngrok locally
+- Travis CI
+- Docker
+- AWS

 ## 2. Development
 #### Slack Workplace
 As per the documentation I created a slack application.
 I already had a test slack 'workplace', so I added it to my existing workplace.